 - Client intake form template

 - Best practices for creating an effective client intake form

 Getting to know your potential clients is the first step toward building a strong relationship with them.
 Asking the right questions will allow you to decide whether you should nurture the relationship any further.

 A client intake form is a tool through which you can directly ask clients what they need from you and how you can help solve their problems.
 It’s also where you can gather any necessary background information.

-Having a properly designed client intake form will make your life much easier and spare you many headaches in the long run.
+Having a properly designed intake form as part of your onboarding workflow will make your life much easier and spare you many headaches in the long run.
 It will enable you to filter out weaker leads who may leave you hanging at the end of the day.

 Who can benefit from using client intake forms?

-- Real estate agencies: Gather a client’s list of requirements for new real estate.
+- Real estate agents: Gather a client’s list of requirements for new prospective real estate transaction.

-- Accounting firms: Collect information on a client’s personal and business background as well as their financial goals.
+- Accountants: Collect information on a client’s personal and business background as well as their financial goals.

 - Photographers and videographers: Gather inspiration and examples of shots a client wants.